 For further information on work permits, take a look on the UK Home Office website

 What qualifications do I need to apply for the Development Programmes or Industrial Placements?

 For our Development Programmes you'll need to check the advert for the minimum requirements.
 However, generally it will either be a degree or experience/a keen interest in the programme area.

 For Industrial Placements and Summer Internships you must be a student at University looking for a year or summer-long placement before returning to University.

 What is the closing date for applications?

-The last date for the majority of our Development Programmes & Industrial Placements is the end of December, with Summer Internships advertised from January 2018.
+The last date for the majority of our Development Programmes & Industrial Placements is the end of December, with Summer Internships advertised from Spring 2019.
 We do recommend submitting your application as soon as possible as some adverts may close earlier if we receive a high volume of applications.

 We may have programmes that extend past the end of December so make sure to keep an eye on our website.

 What provisions do Nationwide make for candidates with a disability?

 Nationwide are an equal opportunities employer, and we encourage candidates with disabilities to apply.